 The sprinkler system plays a key role in the development and health of your landscape.
 We design and install each sprinkler system based on the unique requirements each landscape presents.
 Regardless of the project, each landscape will have separate zones for plants and grass.
 Plant material requires less water than grass and so these systems must be separate!
-Our lawn care experts can help you set up an effective and efficient sprinkler system for your home here in Pleasant Grove or anywhere else in Utah.
-Below are some more information and tips about how to give your lawn in Pleasant Grove or anywhere else in Utah the care it needs.
+Our lawn care experts can help you set up an effective and efficient sprinkler system for your home here in Salt Lake City or anywhere else in Utah.
+Below are some more information and tips about how to give your lawn in the Salt Lake City area or anywhere else in Utah the care it needs.

 You will find the stations for grass on "Program A" and the stations for plants on "Program B" on your timer.
 Depending on the time of the year, the watering times will need to be adjusted.
 As you observe your landscape, you might note that the lawn is browning up based on heat or wind.
 You would want to increase the water.
 You might notice that certain plants seem to be struggling.
 After checking, you find that the soil is very wet.
 You would then want to decrease the time and dry it out.

 When the grass is first installed, it is very important to keep it wet- especially with the heat and wind we get.
 We will monitor the first two weeks carefully, but we always ask for your help.
-When other contractors in Pleasant Grove are involved with sprinkler installation (new home construction) we have noticed that the timer has been turned off or unplugged.
+When other lawn care contractors in Salt Lake City are involved with sprinkler installation (new home construction) we have noticed that the timer has been turned off or unplugged.
 A day without water on new grass is a significant problem.
 Please make sure that no one messes with your timer.

 Before the lawn is mowed for the first time, we recommend turning the timer off for one day to let the lawn dry out.
 This minimizes any damage to the grade.
 Simply turn the clock to "off".